 “The research also shows that the market is growing at a faster pace than we thought,” Mr Poyner added.

 The Centaur is a beautifully designed PEV with a tight turning circle and a chair that can lift the user to eye level.
-It will go into production in the UK later this year and will initially be sold direct to consumers, although hospitals, care homes and transport hubs will be major customers.

 According to the research, the care sector will be the largest market, with hospitals, clinics and care homes expected to spend about $US11 billion on electric wheelchairs by 2027.